gradle/declarative-gradle/docs/reference/migration-case-study.md

 }
 ```

-With this in place, applying our custom `desktopComposeApp` Project Type gives the project full Detekt support—with the configuration fully migrated to the declarative model.
+With this in place, applying our custom `detekt` Project Feature gives the project full Detekt support, with the configuration fully migrated to the declarative model.

 ##### The Need for `afterEvaluate`

-One key detail in our wiring method is the use of `Project.afterEvaluate` to wrap the wiring of the data in our new extension (`Detekt detektDefinition`) to the Detekt plugin’s extension (`DetektExtenstion detekt`).
+One key detail in our wiring method is the use of `Project.afterEvaluate` to wrap the wiring of the data in our new extension (`Detekt`) to the Detekt plugin’s extension (`DetektExtenstion`).

 If you look at the `setParallel` method on the `detekt` instance (the Detekt plugin’s extension) and you’ll notice it only accepts a boolean value.
-There is no overloaded that accepts a `Property<Boolean>`, which is what we’ve used to model this value in our DCL extension.
+There is no overload that accepts a `Property<Boolean>`, which is what we’ve used to model this value in our DCL extension.
 To work around this, we need to retrieve the value of our lazy `Property` via `get()` and call `setParallel()` using the result - but this can only be done once the model has been populated with data configured in the DCL.

 Since the DCL runtime applies the plugin that configures the Project Type first and only then fills the model with the data from the `build.gradle.dcl` file, the plugin application code (starting from the `apply` method) cannot rely on the full model content being present at that time.